mmkal/expect-type/README.md

 ### Internal type helpers

 🚧 This library also exports some helper types for performing boolean operations on types, checking extension/equality in various ways, branding types, and checking for various special types like `never`, `any`, `unknown`.
 Use at your own risk!
-Nothing is stopping you using these beyond this warning:
+Nothing is stopping you from using these beyond this warning:

 >All internal types that are not documented here are _not_ part of the supported API surface, and may be renamed, modified, or removed, without warning or documentation in release notes.